kevmhughes/CodeQuiz-AI_QuizGen/README.md

-# CodeBrain Quiz App (WIP)
+# CodeQuiz Quiz App (WIP)

-Welcome to **CodeBrain** — an engaging and interactive quiz app that challenges your knowledge on a wide range of programming and web development topics. **CodeBrain** lets you select a topic-based quiz powered by AI-generated questions, or you can take a random quiz drawn from a variety of questions stored in a **MongoDB** database.
+Welcome to **CodeQuiz** — an engaging and interactive quiz app that challenges your knowledge on a wide range of programming and web development topics. **CodeQuiz** lets you select a topic-based quiz powered by AI-generated questions, or you can take a random quiz drawn from a variety of questions stored in a **MongoDB** database.

 The topics are designed to help you test your knowledge in various technologies and frameworks, making learning fun and competitive.
 Whether you are a beginner or an advanced developer, there's a quiz for everyone!